tkgwku/grapple/README.md

 * Too dinamic movement compared to Sh\*tbow Scout

 ### License
-You are allowed to modify grapple mod code and distribute your modified version of grapple mod, BUT SHOULD DO SO UNDER [THE LISENCE OF MCP](https://gist.github.com/Techcable/de37e364ab35194df3e8).
+You are allowed to modify this mod code and distribute your modified version of grapple mod, but please care about compliance and [THE LISENCE OF MCP](https://gist.github.com/Techcable/de37e364ab35194df3e8).
-It is you who are responsible for any risk of introducing grapple mod.
-I canoot gurantee there's no bug.
+It is you who are responsible for any risk by this mod.
-You can include grapple mod in your modpack without contact to me.
+You can include this mod in your modpack without contact to me.

 ### Caution
-Redistribute-version of this mod may contain modification by someone else, which can cause you some damage.
-So, be careful when you use redistribute version.
+Redistributed version of this mod may contain abused codes.
+So, be careful when you use redistributed version.

-## Grapple Mod for MC1.13.2 alpha1
+## Future

-### what to do next
+### Grapple Mod for Fabric will come soon... but it's too tough I believe

-- Scout soul enchantment -- add new armour enchantment which softens falldamage, gives swiftness effect
+- \[TODO\] Scout soul enchantment -- add new armour enchantment which softens falldamage, gives swiftness effect
-- Configuration
+- \[TODO\] Configuration